paolo-depa/container-on-ovs/README.md

 Now we are going to use the _ovs-docker_ magic script, shipped with ovs: it creates a port in a ovs bridge and injects it in the container.
 As I'm using podman instead of docker, I had 2 options:
 * Rewrite the script itself to support podman ( feel free to do it [here](https://github.com/openvswitch/ovs/blob/master/utilities/ovs-docker) )
-* Cheating a little, create a symbolic link named "docker" pointing to "podman" executable (_ln -s /usr/bin/podman /usr/bin/docker_)
+* Cheating a little, creating a symbolic link named "docker" pointing to "podman" executable (_ln -s /usr/bin/podman /usr/bin/docker_)

 ...I choose the second... and it works! :-D